 Early music activities and learning strongly influence the future abilities of a person.
-Even in the womb, a child's experience are critical.
+Even in the womb, a child's experiences are critical.

 No child is too young for musical training and experiences.